COLLEGE OF

 He is the recipient of the Albert J. Harris Research Award from the International Literacy Association.
 Perhaps most importantly, he is a fifth-generation Minnesotan and a first-generation college graduate.

-Undergraduate student speaker
+Undergraduate student speakers

 Wajd Suliman is a first-generation college student graduating with a degree in Business and Marketing Education with an emphasis in analytics.
 She has made the Dean’s List for three consecutive years and is committed to personal and professional growth through challenging and hands-on experiences.